cookienerds/gingersnap/docs/external/networking/futures.md

  console.log(`Got title ${result.value.title}`);
 });

 // returns reference to the same future.
-Future is not running in the background.
+Future is now running in the background.
 // You can still await future or check the future's state const future = userIdFuture.schedule();
 ```